ksengyou/ePortfolio/index.md

 The application will then read credentials from the database and check hashes against the database.
 The statusLabel will also update with the role information that is stored in the database.

-###### Matching username/password:
+Matching username/password:

 <img src="LoginSuccess.png" alt="hi" class="inline"/>

-###### Invalid username/password:
+Invalid username/password:

 <img src="LoginFail.png" alt="hi" class="inline"/>

 #### Database: Implementation of PostgreSQL database

 My third enhancement as a part of my ePortfolio is to implement a database that will store the credentials for users to verify against.
+Before working through this capstone, I had never connected a PostgreSQL database to an application.
+This itself posed a challenge to me.
+In this enhancement I would create the database, host it on my machine, and create the connections between the application and database.
+I believed this would be the right path as it would be more secure to the initial method.
 Prior to the database, the application read from a credentials text file to verify the users’ username, hash, password, and role.
 This has all been updated to be stored in a PostgreSQL database.

-###### The old text file:
+The old text file:

 <img src="CredentialsFile.png" alt="hi" class="inline"/>

-###### The newly created table in the database:
+The newly created table in the database:

 <img src="PSQLTable.png" alt="hi" class="inline"/>